yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 3. Start by defining the schemas in the server/models/schema directory to ensure the data structure is consistent.
 4. Ensure that you run all Jest tests.
 These tests are designed to catch issues early.
 Once all Jest tests pass, the Cypress tests should also pass, assuming no significant changes have been made to the client’s implementation.
 5. Use Postman to interact with and manually test your solutions and verify that database queries work as expected.
-6. Follow the [debugging policy](https://neu-se.github.io/CS4530-Fall-2025/policies/debugging/) to help in the debugging process.
+6. Follow the [debugging policy](https://neu-se.github.io/CS4530-Fall-2025/policies/debugging/) to help in the debugging process.During visiting office hours, TA's will expect you to have exhausted all initial debugging strategies as outlined in the provided link.

 ## Implementation Tasks